June 28, 2019

 The company’s current spirits portfolio includes a Bourbon and American Whiskey, along with two expressions of Ayate Tequila in partnership with the Ramirez family of Guanajuato, Mexico.
-All spirits undergo aging in Phinney’s wine barrels, including both American and French oak.
+All spirits undergo ageing in Phinney’s wine barrels, including both American and French oak.
 The team also grows their own grains just 40 miles north of the distillery – including heirloom corn varieties Bloody Butcher and Howling Mob.
-The new distillery will be produce up to 40 barrels per week with plans to release a Rye by this fall.
+The new distillery will produce up to 40 barrels per week with plans to release a Rye by this fall.

 4 –year-old Bourbon finished in Napa Valley Cabernet Sauvignon barrels

 5-year-old American Whiskey finished in Napa Valley Cabernet Sauvignon barrels

 8-month-old Tequila from the highlands of Jalisco finished in Napa Valley Chardonnay barrels